aljanabim/ROS_on_Windows_10/README.md

 # How to make Windows Terminal behave like Terminator on Ubnutu
-Open Windows Terminal and press Ctrl+,
-Copy the setting in
+Open Windows Terminal and press Ctrl+, and copy the setting in [profile.json](/profile.json)